United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 - models seasonality
 - needs more historic data (78 time points) to compute a baseline

-The Farrington Flexible is an algorithm which uses a generalised linear model (GLM) to model the observed case count.
+The Farrington Flexible uses a generalised linear model (GLM) to model the observed case count.
 In addition to a time trend terms for seasonality are also included in this model.
 For the computation of the baseline past very high case counts (potential outbreaks) are downweighted so that they don't shift the baseline upwards.
 Furthermore the past 26 time points before the current time point are excluded from the baseline to avoid reducing sensitivity when an outbreak has recently started before the current time point.
 The algorithm needs at least 78 time points (1.5 years when time points are weeks) of data in the past to calibrate the baseline.

 **EARS**
-- doe not model time trend
+- does not model time trend
 - does not model seasonality
 - needs only 7 time points of historic data